For daily wit & wisdom, sign up for the Almanac newsletter.

 We can tell you this for certain: This strong vinegar tincture extracts healthful phytocompounds from a variety of medicinal plant materials.
 Most of these ingredients contain phytochemicals known for their strong digestive, antiviral, antiseptic, and/or decongestant properties.

-Admittedly, a drink made with fresh horseradish, garlic, ginger, and chile pepper sounds a little off-putting.
+Admittedly, a drink made with fresh horseradish, garlic, ginger, and chili pepper sounds a little off-putting.
 I think it tastes great.
 Start with a daily shot to get blood flowing on a cold day.
 If you can’t handle the bite, sweeten it with extra honey.

 It’s worth it—a potent punch that is immune-boosting, antibacterial, and antiviral.
 Your immune system will thank you!